-Level Efficient Transportation Activities Reported Level Efficient Transportation Activities In the 1990s, Davis completed a multi-modal hub at the old train station.
-Complete with local art and seating made with recycled material, the hub hosts transit services from Amtrak (including the Capitol Corridor train between Sacramento and San Francisco), Unitrans, Greyhound, Yolo Bus, and Regional Transit.
-The hub also provides parking for hundreds of bicycles, thus encouraging UC Davis students and others to bike to the hub when using the hub's transit services.
-Davis has installed public electric vehicle (EV) charging stations in various locations in the city to encourage the adoption and use of electric vehicles.
-The city is completing an EV charging plan funded by the California Energy Commission that will include requirements and guidance for public and private development projects that include EV charging stations.
-Davis has several programs to promote safe bicycle and walking programs by youth and older residents, including "Street Smarts" and "Safe Routes to Schools." http://cityofdavis.org/city-hall/public-works/bike- pedestrian-program/street-smarts/print-download-safe-routes-to-school- resources Davis and Unitrans offer a "Safe Routes to Sports" program, which encourages students and city residents to use Unitrans buses to go to the city's numerous sports fields ("along with 'your stuff').
-The program's motto is "Let the bus carry your gear for you." www.cityofdavis.org/city-hall/public -works/bike-pedestrian-program/sfee-routes-to-sports The city's "Request a Bike Rack Program" allows downtown businesses to request that the city install a bike rack in front of the business (on the city managed sidewalk and rights of way), thus supporting a pedestrian and bike friendly community and economic development at the same time. http://cityofdavis.org/city-hall/public-works/bike-pedestrian-program/ request-a-bike-rack In 2015, the city and Cool Davis formed a transportation plann Reported 2016 reach the mutual goals to reduce single vehicle occupancy travel, increase the use of transit and active transportation modes and reach common greenhouse gas reduction goals.
-10. In 2015, Davis opened a redesigned "complete street" section of a major cross city artery that runs through the downtown area.
-The "road diet" redesign enables autos, bicycles and pedestrians to travel more safely and efficiently.
+- 8. In the 1990s, Davis completed a multi-modal hub at the old train station.
+Complete with local art and seating made with recycled material, the hub hosts transit services from Amtrak, Unitrans, Greyhound, Yolo Bus, and Regional Transit.
+The hub also provides parking for hundreds of bicycles, thus encouraging UC Davis students and others to bike to the hub when using the hub's transit services. - 9.
+Davis has installed public EV charging stations in various locations in the city to encourage the adoption and use of electric vehicles.
+The city is completing an EV charging plan funded by the Energy Commission that will include requirements and guidance for public and private development projects that include EV charging stations. - 10.
+Davis has several programs to promote safe bicycle and walking programs by youth and older residents, including "Street Smarts" and "Safe Routes to Schools." - 11.
+Davis and Unitrans offer a "Safe Routes to Sports" program, which encourages students and city residents to use Unitrans buses to go to the city's numerous sports fields.
+The program's motto is "let the bus carry your gear for you." - 12.
+The city's "Request a Bike Rack" program allows downtown businesses to request that the city install a bike rack in front of the business (on the city managed sidewalk and rights of way), thus supporting a pedestrian and bike friendly community and economic development at the same time. - 13.
+In 2015, the city and Cool Davis formed a transportation planning task force with representatives of local and regional transportation organizations, including the University of California, Davis, the City of Davis, local nonprofits, businesses, Yolo Bus, and Regional Transit.
+The purpose of the task force is to identify mutual goals and gaps in programs and services.
+The goal is to develop funding and collaborative structures to reach the mutual goals to reduce single vehicle occupancy travel, increase the use of transit and active transportation modes and reach common greenhouse gas reduction goals.

-Land Use and Community Design Activity
+Land Use and Community Design Activities

-Level Land Use and Community Activity Reported Silver For more than 50 years, Davis has been a pioneer in sustainable land use and community design policies and practices.
+1. For more than 50 years, Davis has been a pioneer in sustainable land use and community design policies and practices.
 For example, Davis has pursued a land use and development pattern to encourage reduction of transportation miles by locating shopping centers, schools, and other common destinations within neighborhoods.
-To this end, the city and the Davis school district have worked together over the years to locate schools in neighborhoods in ways that encourage biking and walking to schools by students.
-2016